Devsh-Graphics-Programming/JS-WASM-interop-benchmark/README.md

 But Emscripten provides us with more mechanisms to make interop with C++ easier than writing C-API bindings for our code.
 We can resort to exposing a C++ objbect and some of its methods using Embind with `EMSCRIPTEN_BINDINGS`, this effectively creates all the `cwrap/ccall` JS glue code for us.
 We basically get a JS class with a matching name and methods which simply forwards all method implementations to the C++ name-mangled C functions.

 If you expose the constructor then you can initialize it directly is JS and pass it either by copy or pointer when invoking some other C++ function.

+**Using `ccall/cwrap` has an important downside, the tuple is always serialized and allocated compactly, meaning that calling a method with just 2 `number` arguments always causes Emscripten's runtime to `malloc` space for the 8 bytes of arguments.**

 ### How C# runs on the Web